analytiq-hub/sigagent.github.io/_posts/2024-04-02-core-human-motivations-kunal-shah.md

 * "The quest for efficiency and wealth is an ongoing journey that demands constant innovation, adaptation, and insight."
 * "Building a successful startup is about finding the delta four change that significantly improves efficiency and user experience."
 * "The essence of great leadership in the tech world is the ability to attract, nurture, and retain individuals with a high trajectory of growth and innovation."
+* "Envy is hyper-local"
+* "It's always good to change your network in life"
+* "All bad behavior is rooted in short term thinking"

 #### Raw Transcript